gaurish/gaurish.github.io/_posts/2012-08-12-basics-of-search-engine-optimization.markdown

 The other important factor in search engine optimization is:

-**Link**** Building. **this factor mainly deals with getting links from other websites or exchanging links with other
+**Link** Building. this factor mainly deals with getting links from other websites or exchanging links with other

 websites.
 You can use sites like [Link Market](http://www.linkmarket.net/), [Link Metro](http://www.linkmetro.com/) etcâ€¦

 But I must remind you, **these link exchange sites are helpful only for basic purpose, for serious SEO purpose, you need to go way beyond these link exchange sites.**

 That's it, I this is the end of 3year old post.
 Hope it is helpful to some people.
-And pleas excuse me for errors, if any
+And please excuse me for errors, if any
-****

 Source:[who else, me](http://www.gaurishsharma.com/)